Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/lesson-05.md

 ### Display data in the DOM

-You should have an array of elements for each passeneger and an array of passenger data.
+You should have an array of elements for each passenger and an array of passenger data.
 Time to connect the two.

 The index of each data item will map to the index of the DOM element.

-Keeping two arrays allows the DOM to be unaffected by changhes to data.
+Keeping two arrays allows the DOM to be unaffected by changes to data.
 This is important since sorting the data will not rearrange the DOM.

 <!-- > -->